People bravely write their hearts out every day in New Literary Project, across generations, & communities, & boundaries.

 For more information about the fellowship, visit our Jack Hazard Fellowship Program page.

-Meet the 2025 Jack Hazard Fellows
+About the Jack Hazard Fellowship

 Meet our 2025 Bonnie Bonetti-Bell and Iris Starn Teaching Fellows